Updated December 23, 2023

-This is a water play twist on a treasure basket.
+Create a water play twist on the classic treasure basket.

 - Collect 5 to 10 objects, all of the same color.

-- Set out tongs or a serving spoon for your toddler to use.
+- Set out the objects for your baby or toddler to explore.

 #6 Water + Glowstick Sensory Bin

-This water play activity can be standalone or used to enhance any sensory bin play.
+Elevate water play with a light and shadow twist, perfect as a standalone activity or to enhance any sensory bin play.

 #7 Water Taste Test

-Turn a snack or meal into a water play activity.
+Turn a snack or meal into an engaging water play activity.

-- Serve wedges of oranges, lime, or lemon to squeeze into their water cup
+- Serve wedges of oranges, lime, or lemon to squeeze into your child’s water cup.

-Take time to discuss the flavors and textures your toddler is experiencing during this activity.
+Talk about the flavors and textures your baby or toddler experiences during this fun taste test.